ankane/dbx/README.md

 ### Binary Data

 RMySQL can write BLOB columns, but [can’t retrieve them directly](https://github.com/r-dbi/RMySQL/issues/123).
-As a workaround, you can do:
+To workaround this, use:

 ```r
 records <- dbxSelect(db, "SELECT HEX(column) AS column FROM table")